Fear of nationalist surge marks European memorials

 The allied soldiers who died in WWI did it to defend "universal values" and to reject "the selfishness of nations only looking after their own interests.
 Because patriotism is exactly the opposite of nationalism," French president Emmanuel Macron said at a ceremony in Paris on Sunday (11 November) marking 100 years after the end of the conflict.

-The EU and the UN "defended the common good of the world," he said.
+The EU "defended the common good of the world," he said.

-"By putting our own interests first, with no regard for others, we erase the very thing that a nation holds dearest, and the thing that keeps it alive: its moral values," he added.

-If nationalist ideology became mainstream, it could put Europe and the wider world on "sinister course once again that could undermine the legacy of peace we thought we had forever sealed."
+If nationalism became mainstream, it could put Europe and the wider world on a "sinister course once again that could undermine the legacy of peace we thought we had forever sealed," Macron added.

 Speaking later the same day at a 'Paris Peace Forum', he said it was "uncertain" how photographs of world leaders standing together in the French capital would look in future times.